mat-bro/py-safe-dict/README.md

 # **py-safe-dict**
 ### Version: 0.1.0

-This project was created with the intention of helping developers to easily and securely access dictionary attributes without having to deal with access errors.
+*py-safe-dict* is a python project created with the intention of helping developers to easily and securely access dictionary attributes without having to deal with checks and errors.

 </br>
 </br>